 Another set of information can be extracted by integrating across a period of interest.
 As before, the period of interest may be the whole year or a particular growing season.
 One metric of interest is the length of the growing season.
 Unusually short growing seasons are often an indication of a delayed planting date (often due to late onset of a rainy season) or early harvesting (often undertaken to avoid addition damage from weather/pest/disease).

 Another temporal integration method is area under the curve (AUC) estimates.
 This method can be applied across a variety of time periods of interest.
 Of particular interest is the AUC for both the increasing and decreasing portions of the vegetation index curve for a particular growing season.
 We can see in Figure 3 that the increasing portion of the curve roughly corresponds to the periods of plant establishment to flowering, while the declining portion corresponds to the yield formation and ripening of the grain [7].
 We can also see that low values for decreasing or increasing AUC portions of the curve likely correspond to poor plant health (year 2011 in Figure 2).
 Due to its importance, we develop two methods of estimating the AUC, one using splines and the other using the traditional trapezoidal method.
-Initial tests indicate that the trapezoidal method is more closely correlated with wheat yields.
+Initial tests indicate that the trapezoidal method is more closely correlated with wheat yields likely due to the fact that day to day variation is not removed through smoothing.